disc-8/zpass/README.md

 ---

-`zpass` is a password generator and "manager" that uses a plain text, like an **username** and **website name** to make an uncrackable[^1] password.
+`zpass` is a password generator and "manager" that uses a plain text input, like an **username** and **website name** to make an uncrackable[^1] password.

-It doesn't behave like a traditional password manager, that generates random passwords into an encrypted file, which if it gets corrupted or deleted, all your accounts are gone,
+It doesn't behave like a traditional password manager that generates random passwords into an encrypted file, which is vulnerable to data loss, which will make you lose all your accounts without a backup.

 Acting as a "procedural" password generator, it provides a memorable way to generate strong passwords without worrying about data loss, as all passwords are reproducibly made on the go.